 Since November 2011, the Audit Committee has been conducting an internal investigation into, among other things, alleged violations of the U.S. Foreign Corrupt Practices Act of 1977 (the "FCPA") and other alleged crimes or misconduct in connection with foreign subsidiaries, including Wal-Mart de México, S.A.B. de C.V. ("Walmex"), and whether prior allegations of such violations and/or misconduct were appropriately handled by Walmart.
 The Audit Committee and Walmart have engaged outside counsel from a number of law firms and other advisors who are assisting in the on-going investigation of these matters.
-This investigation resulted in a significant increase in the workload of the Audit Committee members during fiscal 2013, and during fiscal 2013, the Audit Committee conducted seven additional meetings related to the investigation, and Audit Committee members received frequent updates via conference calls and other means of communication with outside counsel and other advisors related to the investigation.
-In November 2012, the CNGC and the Board approved an additional fee in the amount of \$60,000 payable to each Audit Committee member other than the Audit Committee Chair, and an additional fee in the amount of \$85,000 payable to the Audit Committee Chair.
-These additional fees were determined by calculating the number of hours worked by the Audit Committee members during the regularly scheduled meetings as well as the additional hours required of the committee members due to the investigation.
-It was determined that during fiscal 2013 the Audit Committee spent approximately twice the amount of time normally required for standard Audit Committee functions.
-Therefore, the decision was made to double the cash portion of the annual retainer for each Audit Committee member as well as to double the Audit Committee Chair fee for the chair of the Audit Committee.
-The CNGC and Board approved this additional fee in light of the significant additional time and effort required of the Audit Committee members related to the investigation.
+This investigation resulted in a significant increase in the workload of the Audit Committee members during fiscal 2013, and during fiscal 2013, the Audit Committee conducted seven additional meetings related to the investigation.
+In November 2012, the CNGC and the Board approved an additional fee in the amount of \$60,000 payable to each Audit Committee member of hours worked by the Audit Committee members during the additional fees were determined by calculating the number of hours worked by the Audit Committee members during the additional fees were determined by calculating the number of hours worked by the Audit Committee members during the regularly scheduled meetings as well as the additional hours required of the committee functions.
+Therefore, the decision was made to double the cash portion of the annual retainer for each Audit Committee members are soluted to the investigation.
+It committee members during fiscal 2013 the Audit Committee for the chair fee for the chair of the Audit Committee spent approximately twice the amount of time normally required of the committee functions.
+Therefore, the decision was made to double the cash portion of the annual retainer for each Audit Committee members are well as to double the Audit Committee fee for the chair of the Audit Committee.
+The CNGC and Board approved this additional fee in light of the significant additional time and effort required of the Audit Com